Using Puzzles in the Classroom

 When children work on a puzzle with an adult or another child, they are honing necessary social skills.
 They negotiate about which piece goes where, they communicate with one another, and they learn to take turns appropriately.

 If you’re a teacher like me, that list above probably has your head spinning – in a good way!
-Each and every one of the skills mentioned above are important to classroom teachers, and we are always striving for new and interesting ways to help our children develop those skills.
+Each and every one of the skills mentioned above is important to classroom teachers, and we are always striving for new and interesting ways to help our children develop those skills.

 Classroom Benefits of Jigsaw Puzzles